 Delaware may be small, but it is very rich in culture and history.
 Also, it very densely populated state and ranked 6th in the united nation.
 The state’s vacation spots are not all history and culture; the absolute best seashores on the Atlantic coast stretch nearly the whole length of the Delaware coast, giving summer play areas to inhabitants of Washington, D.C., Wilmington, and Philadelphia.

 The Small Wonder, Delaware

-(Delaware Facts, Maps and Attractions)
+(Delaware Facts, Maps, and Attractions)

 Delaware is in the south region of the United States.
 It is the first state to join the Union.
 The country experiences a humid subtropical climate and has a moderate climate.
-The Atlantic Coastal plain effects the environment of the state.
-The Dutches were first to settle in the country of United States.
+The Atlantic Coastal plain affects the environment of the state.
+The Dutches were first to settle in the country of the United States.

 Moreover, The name of the state comes from the Delaware River.
 The country is among the wealthiest nations of the United States and ranked 9th richest state.
 Delaware is full of historical landmarks and some of the most beautiful beaches.
 The country may be small, but it stores a lot of wonders inside it.
 No wonder the first residents of the state name it “The Diamond State”.
 Keep reading till the end to know more about Delaware facts maps and attractions.

 Dover is the capital city of Delaware state, and it is also 2nd largest city in Delaware.
 Moreover, it is in Kent county.
 The system of the town is in elected Mayor’s control.
 The lifestyle of Dover is very down to earth and gives a suburban feel.
 Most of the residents of the Dover own their houses Dover has a very humid and hot climate.
 The city experiences hot summers and moderate winters with freezing nights.